 Die Schwarzgelben got off to a thundering start with Shinji Kagawa netting in the third minute after Jakub Blaszczykowski capitalised on a mistake in Bayern’s defence.
 Robben equalised from the penalty spot, but Mats Hummels repaid the Bavarians in kind by beating Neuer from 12 yards out.
 With the lead in their hands, Dortmund pressed on and Lewandowski nutmegged Neuer with a close-range shot to make it 3-1 in first-half injury time.

 After the break, the Polish goal machine continued to steal the spotlight with an inspired performance.
 In the 58th minute, he was once again allowed to shoot from inside the box and punished Bayern with his second goal of the night.
 Ribery reduced the deficit with a magical solo effort that made it 4-2, but any hopes of a comeback were soon dashed by the man of the hour.
-Lukasz Piszczek made the most of an error by Neuer and crossed for Lewandowski, who headed home to complete his hat-trick and seal a league and cup double for Dortmund.
+Lukasz Piszczek made the most of an error by Neuer and crossed for Lewandowski, who headed home to complete his hat-trick and seal the first and so far only league and cup double for Dortmund.

-Bayern's 2012/13 treble triumph heralded a new era for the Bavarian behemoth - they've cleaned house since, and can make it an unprecedented seventh successive Bundesliga title win if they can hold off the challenge of Dortmund between now and May.
+Bayern's 2012/13 treble triumph heralded a new era for the Bavarian behemoth - they've cleaned house since, winning an unprecedented 10 successive Bundesliga titles.